dbt-labs/jaffle-shop/README.md

 ## Platform setup

+1. Set up a dbt Cloud account and follow Step 4 in the [Quickstart instructions for your data platform](https://docs.getdbt.com/quickstarts), to connect your platform to dbt Cloud, then follow one of the two paths below to set up your development environment.

 ### dbt Cloud IDE (most beginner friendly)

-1. Set up a dbt Cloud account and follow Step 4 in the [Quickstart instructions for your data platform](https://docs.getdbt.com/quickstarts), to connect your platform to dbt Cloud.

-2. Choose the repo you created in Step 1 as the repository for your dbt Project code.
+1. Choose the repo you created in Step 1 as the repository for your dbt Project code.

-3. Click `Develop` in the top nav, you should be prompted to run a `dbt deps`, which you should do.
+2. Click `Develop` in the top nav, you should be prompted to run a `dbt deps`, which you should do.

 ### dbt Cloud CLI (if you prefer to work locally)